 Here are some samples!
 1st row, left to right: Eastern Spinebill by Reusable Mask Co, Oxford by TinaBK, Football by Tina BK; 2nd row, left to right: Khaki Linen by Reusable Mask Co; Tropics by Reusable Mask Co, Blue Silk by Samook Designs; 3rd row, left to right: Collage by Tina BK, Black Cotton by Samook Designs, Leafy by Reusable Mask Co; 4th row, left to right: Teal Silk by Samook Designs, Road Trip by TinaBK and Muddy Khaki by Reusable Mask Co!

-Currently, I have 8 sewing partners: Purcell Handmade in Kimberley, British Columbia, Canada; Kiri Schultz in Seattle, Washington, USA; TinaBK in Ithaca, New York, USA; OLLE Sewing in Dunstable, Bedfordshire, UK; Schnurpfitante in Thalwil, Kanton Zürich, Switzerland; KLigraphy in Kuala Lumpur, Malaysia; Reusable Mask Co at the Gold Coast, Queensland, Australia and SAMOOK Designs in Mollymook, New South Wales, Australia.
-Five of them are sewing and selling right now, and here you can read who they are and what their unique approach to mask making is!
+Currently, I have ten sewing partners: Purcell Handmade in Kimberley, British Columbia, Canada; Kiri Schultz in Seattle, Washington, USA; TinaBK and Hidden Bliss Studio in Ithaca, New York, USA; OLLE Sewing in Dunstable, Bedfordshire, UK; Wollsuse in Fröndenberg / Ruhr, NRW, Germany; Schnurpfitante in Thalwil, Kanton Zürich, Switzerland; KLigraphy in Kuala Lumpur, Malaysia; Reusable Mask Co at the Gold Coast, Queensland, Australia and SAMOOK Designs in Mollymook, New South Wales, Australia.
+Eight of them are sewing and selling right now, and in this post, you can find out more about them and their unique approaches to mask making and the Hybrid pattern!

 Christina King (TinaBK) – Ithaca, New York, USA